-ANRA Project Manager is responsible for ensuring that corrective actions have been implemented and tracks deficiencies and corrective actions.
-Records of audit findings and corrective actions are maintained by ANRA Project Manager.
+The ANRA Clean Rivers Program Manager is responsible for ensuring that corrective actions have been implemented and tracks deficiencies and corrective actions.
+Records of audit findings and corrective actions are maintained by the ANRA Clean Rivers Program Manager.
 Audit reports and associated corrective action documentation will be submitted to the TCEQ with the quarterly progress reports.